 Meaning of bail bond

-A bail bond dealer, agent or company makes the bail bond, a kind of insurance or surety bond that helps the inmate to get the release from jail.
+A bail bond dealer, such as Santa Ana Bail Bonds, agent or company makes the bail bond, a kind of insurance or surety bond that helps the inmate to get the release from jail.
 These insurance contracts can be of two types:

 - Civil bail bond: As evident from the name, this kind of surety bond comes in handy in civil cases.
 The contract contains all the terms and conditions of the total payment to be made, including the debt, interest rates, etc.